 I have read several of the “Christian Encounters” series books published by Thomas Nelson by various authors.
 But when I read those books I tend to choose the biographies on people I am already somewhat familiar with.
+I am a devout Christian and someone who you can see wearing Christian bracelets and neck pieces.
 With the book 10 Christians Everyone Should Know, I was able to get a little bit about several christians, some of which I have already read the Christian Encounters book on and others that I didn’t know much about at all.

 The book is just shy of 300 pages (with the last 50 of so being Notes that are marked throughout the chapters), devoting a decent chunk of text to each of the 10 people in the book.
 While the biographies are not as thorough as reading the book devoted to each individual, it really gives you an idea of who they are, what they stand for as well as their Christian beliefs.
 At the end of each short biography, information on the author and full Christian Encounter Series book is mentioned.
 There are a few that I hope will pop up on BookSneeze because they have gotten me interested!